how to clean your washing machine

 Fact Checked Fact Checked

-It may seem silly to have to clean something that cleans your clothes but it’s something that should be done regularly to prolong your washing machine’s life.
+Washing machines are one of the most overworked appliances in the home, and while they’re built to last, there are things you should be doing to help prolong their life.
+Namely, cleaning them regularly.
 There are a number of washing machine cleaning products available at supermarkets but if you’re after a more natural remedy you can use some common household items to clean it.
 Read on to find out how to clean your washing machine.

 What causes a washing machine to get dirty?

 There are a number of reasons your washing machine can get dirty.
-First and foremost, the build-up of dead skin, dirt and lint from your clothes can cause your washing machine pipes can become clogged and the drum dirty.
-Secondly, a blockage in a pipe where water is drained can cause dirty water to sit in your washing machine and cause mould and a musty smell that transfers to clothing.
+First and foremost, the build-up of dead skin, dirt and lint from your clothes can cause your washing machine pipes to become clogged and the drum dirty.
+Secondly, a blockage in the pipe where water is drained means dirty water could sit in your washing machine and cause mould and a musty smell to develop.

-While your main concern would be the drum being dirty, the seal in your washing machine door can also become filthy.
-Any debris from clothing tends to get caught in between the seals and if your washing machine door is left closed too long mould can also build up due to the dampness trapped inside.
+While your main concern would be the drum being dirty, the seal in your washing machine door can also gather grime.
+Any debris from clothing tends to get caught in between the seals, and if your washing machine door is left closed for too long, mould can build up due to the trapped moisture.

-If you’re looking at an eco-friendlier at- home solution for washing machine cleaning, this is for you.
+If you’re looking for an eco-friendly at-home solution for washing machine cleaning, this is for you.
 You likely already have the ingredients to create natural cleaning agents in your home: baking soda and vinegar.
-You can use the vinegar alone for a surface clean, then add the baking soda to break down any remaining build-up of dirt.
+You can use the vinegar alone for a surface clean, then add the baking soda to the drum to break down any remaining build-up of dirt.

 Washing machine cleaning tips